In search for investor – the pitfalls and how I dealt with them. Real life story.

 Product development challenges

-How to choose the best option for development I already shared the story about the first product I created, an idea that utilised sound recognition software.
+How to choose the best option for development I already shared the story about the first product I created, an idea that utilized sound recognition software.
 As you know that product didn’t succeed but it did teach me a lot about creating digital products.
 When I began the business I had three options on where to focus my time:

-- The first was to focus on the growth of the consulting business and recruit a manager who was able to spend time undertaking necessary research and setting tasks.
+- The first was to focus on the growth of the consulting business and recruit a manager who was able to spend time undertaking the necessary research and setting tasks.

 - The third option was to focus on the product.
 Studying the topic, working with target audiences, collecting feedback, developing strategies that are clear to the investor and participating in exhibitions.